-Our annual dancers’ conference and biennial medical professionals’ conference feature national, regional and local experts who provide an intensive educational experience by sharing the latest in dance medicine topics through lectures, demonstrations and interactive break-out sessions.
+Our dancers’ conference and medical professionals’ conference feature national, regional and local experts who provide an intensive educational experience by sharing the latest in dance medicine topics through lectures, demonstrations and interactive break-out sessions.

 Highlights of past conferences include keynote speakers Dr. MJ Liederbach of Harkness Center for Dancer Injury in NYC, and Director of Physical Therapy of the Boston Ballet, Heather Southwick.
 At the 2015 conference, Jourdan Epstein, a finalist on So You Think You Can Dance, discussed her journey through life as a professional dancer.

-The annual dancer conference is a forum for exploring many levels of dancer education including common injuries, self-care techniques, and learning how to incorporate a dance healthy perspective.
+The dancer conference is a forum for exploring many levels of dancer education including common injuries, self-care techniques, and learning how to incorporate a dance healthy perspective.
 The conference serves dancers of all ages, agility, and backgrounds.

 Medical Professionals conference

-The biennial medical conference offers continuing education to health care providers with hands-on learning, national guest lecturers, and tangible information for immediate application.
+The medical conference offers continuing education to health care providers with hands-on learning, national guest lecturers, and tangible information for immediate application.
 We strive to provide our attendees the most current evidence based approach to dancer evaluation, surgical intervention, and rehabilitation.

 Sign up for our email list or connect with us on social media for the latest news about upcoming conferences.